StarNet Software

 Default output depth

-TIFF and PNG outputs are written as 16-bit integer images by default.
+TIFF and PNG starless, mask, and unscreen outputs are written as 16-bit integer images by default.

 --eight